LeonardoMarcatti/buzzvel/README.md

 <h1>Introduction</h1>
 <p>The following instrictions provides explanations about how to use this API by describing how to setup everything that is necessary to use it. </p>
 <p>The building of this API is part of a Buzzvel challenge to find an candidate for joining its team.</p>
 <p>If you wish to use a Docker image of this project just type docker pull leonardomarcatti/buzzvel and download it.
-On DockerHub web site you will find some instructions for it.</p>
+On DockerHub web site you will find some instructions for it.
+Basicaly all you have to do is build the container, go inside it and start Apache2 and MariaDB.</p>
 <p>Once you have cloned the project to your system you have to open an Terminal on the folder your project is located and run <b>composer install.</b> This will install the project as well as all depencencies it requires.</p>

 <h2>Setup Your System</h2>